MasterDevs/LogStitcher/README.md

 # Credits

-TidyJson uses the following projects:
+LogStitcher uses the following projects:

 * [MasterDevs.ChocolateyCoolWhip](https://github.com/MasterDevs/ChocolateyCoolWhip) to build and deploy to Chocolatey